HVAC template support page

-HVAC price book template and price sheet guide
+HVAC price book template and pricing sheet guide

 Template purpose